-You can start the Web Console from any computer running Internet Explorer.
-To start the Web Console, specify the appropriate URL in your Web browser address field or use the link provided in the Account and Resource Management console.
-For example, if you installed the Web component on the HOUserver computer, type http://HOUserver/dra in the address field of your Web browser.
+You can start the Web Console from any computer, iOS device, or Android device running a Web browser.
+To start the Console, specify the appropriate URL in your Web browser address field.
+For example, if you installed the Web component on the HOUserver computer, type https://HOUserver/draclient in the address field of your Web browser.